SMTG-Bham/ThermoParser/tp/README.rst

 `settings.py`
 -------------

-Everyone has their own plotting preferences, and ``settings.py`` is the best place to start to make ThermoPlotter produce consistent graphs in your style.
-Inside are settings which control the default style sheet, tick locators and axis labels, as well as a means to convert the units on loading
+``settings.py`` contains the default style sheet, tick locators and axis labels, as well as a means to convert the units on loading It can load in custom defaults from ``~/.config/tprc.yaml``, to enable you to plot in your own style.

 ------
 `axes`
 ------

 Contains pre-sized axes.
+The default axes roughly follow Nature guidelines, while the ``_large`` axes look better for posters and presentations.

 ------
 `data`